wuxr123/Resume/content/publication/a-dem-upscaling-method-with-integrated-valley-lines-based-on-hasm/index.md

   - ""
   - ""
 doi: 10.1007/s11707-022-1068-0
-publication: "*Frontiers of Earth Science*."
+publication: "*Frontiers of Earth Science*"
 abstract: A new digital elevation model (DEM) upscaling method based on high-accuracy surface modeling (HASM) is proposed by combining the elevation data of the DEM and the extracted valley lines for different flow accumulation